binkley/monster-hunter/granny-smithbee-witch.md

 ### Summary

-A Forest Gnome witch who walks the narrow line between blessing and blight.
+A Forest Gnome witch who walks the narrow line between blessing and blight, and guards her village and inhabitants as personal property.
 She knows the old ways — **how to curse, how to heal**, and how to **stay alive** when monsters howl through the wood.
 Villagers bring her bread and salt when they need help.
 Nobles bring her torches when they forget.
+She is nosey and both respected and feared, and may bestow weal or woe.

 This Witch blends **Druid**, **Warlock**, and **Cleric-flavored** magic through multiclassing and the *Acolyte* background.
-Inspired by folk traditions and literary witches (especially Pratchett’s headologists), she carries no staff — only her shadow, her smile, and spells no one taught her.
+Inspired by folk traditions and literary witches (especially Pratchett’s headologists), she carries a walking staff, a hat, and hatpins.

 ---